Best Value Faucets

 Asian Mid-Priced Faucets

 Delta has made and sold very good to excellent faucets since its founding soon after the Second World War.
-Nearly one out of three faucets sold in North America is a Delta product.

 Delta's new DST super cartridge, its advanced finish technologies, water-saving engineering, lifetime warranty, and some of the best customer care in the industry make Delta almost unbeatable in this category.

-The migration of Delta manufacturing to Asia has not had any observable impact on the quality of the faucets but is certainly going to change how the company is perceived.
+The migration of Delta manufacturing to Asia has not had any observable impact on the quality of the faucets, but is certainly going to change how the company is perceived.

 Delta was one of two companies that introduced the single-handle faucet to American consumers.
-(The other was Moen)
+(The other was

 The washerless valve powered Delta faucets for most of half a century until 2008 when it was replaced by Delta's Diamond Seal Technology® (DST) super cartridge – a valve innovation that is a giant step ahead of existing technology.

-The patented DST cartridge pairs a diamond-coated ceramic disk with an uncoated disk.
-Delta says this feature keeps the disks absolutely smooth since the diamond-coated disk continuously scrubs and polishes the other disk so they always mesh perfectly.
+The patented DST cartridge pairs a diamond-coated ceramic disc with an uncoated disc.
+Delta says this feature keeps the discs absolutely smooth since the diamond-coated disc continuously scrubs and polishes the other disc, grinding away any mineral deposits, so the two discs always mesh perfectly.
+The more you use it, according to Delta, the smoother it gets.

 Delta Diamond Seal Technology Cartridges